wp-plugins/yet-another-stars-rating/readme.txt

 = Supported Languages =
 * English
 * Italian
-* German (until 0.4.8, thanks to Josef Seidl, http://www.blog-it-solutions.de/ )
+* German (thanks to Josef Seidl, http://www.blog-it-solutions.de/ )

 == Installation ==
 1. Install Yet Another Stars Rating either via the WordPress.org plugin directory, or by uploading the files to your server